Lamborghini Huracan review

 The Lamborghini Huracan replaces the Gallardo, and rivals the Ferrari 488 and McLaren 650S

 In global car manufacturing terms, Lamborghini is still a tiny company selling just a few thousand cars a year, but the £180,000 Huracan is expected to sell in bigger numbers than any model that’s gone before.
 Sitting below the V12 Aventador in the Lamborghini range, the Huracan must eclipse all previous sales records for the brand while also carrying the torch lit by classic Lamborghinis like the Miura, Countach, Diablo, Murcielago and Gallardo.

 Powered by an evolution of the Gallardo’s 5.2-litre V10 with 602bhp and 560Nm of torque, the Huracan delivers ballistic acceleration, sublime styling and predictable handling thanks to a new rear-biased four-wheel-drive system.

-Light but precise variable ratio steering and a lightweight aluminium and carbon fibre hybrid chassis make it incredibly nimble in corners, although it doesn’t deliver the same sideways thrills as a Ferrari 458 at the limit.
+The steering is light but precise and available optionally with a variable ratio (making the rack quicker at lower speeds and less twitchy at higher speeds), while a lightweight aluminium and carbon fibre hybrid chassis make it incredibly nimble in corners, although it doesn’t deliver the same sideways thrills as a Ferrari 488 at the limit.